 Similar scaling is applicable to $Q$ and $U$ polarisation fields.
-Here, the power law index $\beta_s$ varies across the sky with values ranging from $\beta_s=-3.0$ near the Galactic plane to $\beta_s=-3.3$ off the plane.
+Here, the power-law index, $\beta_s$, varies across the sky with values ranging from $\beta_s=-3.0$ near the Galactic plane to $\beta_s=-3.3$ off the plane.

-We considered three different pairs of models of Galactic emission, each with different level of complexity.
-We use the \texttt{PySM3}\footnote{\url{https://pysm3.readthedocs.io}} package to implement the scaling law on the foreground maps \citep{Thorne_2017, Zonca_2021, Borrill_2025}.
-The foreground models are described here in details :
+We considered three different pairs of models of Galactic emission, each with different levels of complexity.
+We used the \texttt{PySM3}\footnote{\url{https://pysm3.readthedocs.io}} package to implement the scaling law for the foreground maps \citep{Thorne_2017, Zonca_2021, Borrill_2025}.
+The foreground models are listed and described in detail below.

-\paragraph{\textbf{d1s1}} : This is the base model where the spectral indices used in frequency scaling of dust and synchrotron emission have spatial variations.
-The reference dust templates used are 545 GHz intensity maps and 353 GHz polarisation maps from Planck 2015 results \citep{Planck_2015_X}.
-The dust template maps are smoothed to 2.6 degrees.
-The synchrotron emission templates in temperature and polarisation are taken from Haslem maps at 408 MHz \citep{Remazeilles_2015} scaled to 23 GHz and WMAP 9 year data at 23 GHz \citep{Bennett_2013}.
-Both templates are smoothed to 5 degree resolution.
-Small scales with Gaussian distribution are then added to both dust and synchrotron maps by fitting a power law to the template maps.
+\paragraph{d1s1} This is the base model where the spectral indices used in the frequency scaling of dust and synchrotron emission have spatial variations.
+The reference dust templates used are the 545 GHz intensity maps and 353 GHz polarisation maps from the Planck 2015 results \citep{Planck_2015_X}.
+The dust template maps were smoothed to 2.6 degrees.
+The synchrotron emission templates for temperature and polarisation were taken from the Haslem maps at 408 MHz \citep{Remazeilles_2015} scaled to 23 GHz and the WMAP nine-year data at 23 GHz \citep{Bennett_2013}.
+Both templates were smoothed to five-degree resolution.
+Small scales with Gaussian distributions were then added to both dust and synchrotron maps by fitting a power law to the template maps.